COMPARISON · MAY 8, 2026 · UPDATED JUNE 7, 2026 · 8 MIN READ

 Veo 3.1 from Google DeepMind is the only frontier model that generates synchronized audio in the same pass.
 Dialogue, footsteps, music — all rendered together.
 For social-first content where audio carries half the story, this matters more than any other capability difference.

 Veo 3.1 Fast trades resolution (720p) for ~50% lower price and ~3× faster turnaround.
 Use Fast for iteration; switch to 3.1 once you've locked the prompt.
+If you want the full picture on why credits move the way they do, our breakdown of how AI video pricing works walks through it.

 Where Veo falls short: shot composition is more conservative than Sora — fewer wild camera moves, more "TV commercial" framing.